-IEA Executive Director meets US Secretary of State
+IEA Executive Director meets with US Secretary of State

-The pace of recovery in Libyan oil production was among the topics discussed.
+Topics discussed include the pace of recovery in Libyan oil production

 12 December 2011

-The International Energy Agency’s Executive Director, Maria van der Hoeven, met with US Secretary of State, Hilary Clinton, on 28 November at the US Department of State.
+International Energy Agency Executive Director Maria van der Hoeven met with US Secretary of State Hilary Clinton on 28 November at the Department of State in Washington.

-They discussed the many uncertainties affecting energy markets in the world today, including the pace of recovery in Libyan oil production and the potential for continuing instability in the critical Middle East North Africa region.
+The two discussed the many uncertainties affecting energy markets in the world today, including the pace of recovery in Libyan oil production and the potential for continuing instability in the critical Middle East-North Africa region.

 IEA efforts to reach out to non-member countries in order to ensure energy security, stable markets, and the transition to cleaner sources of energy were welcomed by Secretary Clinton, who congratulated Ms van der Hoeven on her recent appointment as Executive Director.